 Through a Christian perspective, students cultivate academic excellence and sincere, capable, and devoted leadership.
 Harding alumni are leaders and Christian servants who maintain strong bonds, both as a family and a professional network.
 Graduate schools and employers take notice, seeking Harding alumni for their professionalism, technical skills, and outstanding character.

 • Location: 350 acres in Searcy, Arkansas, in the foothills of the Ozark Mountains; 50 miles northeast of Little Rock and 100 miles west of Memphis, Tennessee; students have access to cultural and entertainment opportunities of two key metropolitan areas without sacrificing the charm of small-town living.

 • 2016–2017 enrollment: 5,904; 45% men, 55% women

 • Nine colleges: Allied Health, Arts and Humanities, Bible and Ministry, Business Administration, Education, Honors, Nursing, Pharmacy, and Sciences

-• Athletics: As a member of the Great American Conference, Harding offers intercollegiate competition in nine men’s and nine women’s sports.
-Additionally, a number of students participate in an extensive intramural program.
+• Athletics: As a member of the NCAA Division II Great American Conference, Harding athletic programs include men’s intercollegiate competition in baseball, basketball, cross-country, golf, soccer, tennis, and track, as well as women’s intercollegiate competition in basketball, cross-country, golf, soccer, softball, tennis, track, and volleyball.
+Additionally, a large portion of students participate in an extensive intramural program.

-• Involvement: On-campus radio and television, a weekly student newspaper, and more than 150 social, musical, religious, and academic clubs and organizations are available for students.
+• Involvement: On-campus radio and television stations with daily original programming, a weekly student newspaper, and more than 150 social, musical, religious, and academic clubs and organizations are available for students.

 • International campuses: Students have the opportunity to attend semester-long study abroad programs in Australia, Chile, England, France, Greece, Italy, and Zambia.